Defendant’s Silence at Trial

 Fifth Amendment Right to Remain Silent

 At trial, the prosecutor argued that the defendant’s reaction to the officer’s questions suggested he was guilty of the murder.
 The defendant was convicted.
-On appeal, the defendant argued that the use of his silence was a violation of the Fifth Amendment, and his Motion to Suppress should have been granted.
+On appeal, the defendant argued that the use of his silence was a violation of the Fifth Amendment, and the trial judge should have granted his Motion to Suppress.

 The Court concluded that the defendant’s claim failed, and his silence could be used against him at trial because he did not expressly invoke the privilege in response to the officer’s question.
 No exception applied to excuse his failure to invoke the privilege.